-Singapore Airlines has a superb international network and inflight product and acceptable redemption rates—along with good availability in most cases for flights in Business and First Class.
+Singapore Airlines has a superb international network and inflight product, which are available at acceptable redemption rates.
+That’s along with good availability in most cases for flights in Business and First Class.

 You can also get free/cheap stopovers when redeeming through KrisFlyer, something that Velocity does not allow.

 KrisFlyer is ideal for long-haul redemptions on Singapore Airlines-operated flights.
-A quick search for a Melbourne to London one-way Business Class flight including the miles needed and taxes & fees looks like this:
+A quick search for an Auckland to London one-way Business Class flight including the miles needed and taxes & fees looks like this: